 - We plan on doing online surveys here — please participate in those as they appear

-The following survey is only an example of the surveys, polls, and questionnaires that this website may be conducting in the future.
+The following feedback form is where everyone that has concerns, ideas, or other feedback can participate.
 These provide yet another way for our community to provide input to county parks and management.